Nissan Z (RZ34): Exterior

-The Nissan Z is available with three monotone exterior paint options, and six two-tone schemes.
-Included in the monotone options are Black Diamond Metallic, Gun Metallic, and Rosewood Metallic.
-The two-tone options pair a Super Black roof with the following colors: Brilliant Silver, Boulder Gray, Seiran Blue, Ikazuchi Yellow, Passion Red TriCoat, or Everest White Pearl TriCoat.
-Also featured are dual body-colored side mirrors with integrated LED turn signals.
+The Nissan Z is available with three single tone exterior paint options, and six two-tone schemes.
+Included in the single tone options are Black Diamond Pearl, Gun Metallic, and Rosewood Metallic.
+The two-tone options pair a Super Black roof with the following colors; Brilliant Silver Metallic, Boulder Gray Pearl, Seiran Blue TriCoat, Ikazuchi Yellow TriCoat, Passion Red TriCoat, or Everest White TriCoat.
+The car also has dual body-colored side mirrors with integrated LED turn signals.
 The hood, doors, and hatchback are all made of lightweight aluminum.
 The Sport version Z has a curb weight of 1,581 kg for the manual transmission version, while the automatic transmission weighs at 1,610 kg.